open-mmlab/mmpretrain/README.md

 - Support confusion matrix calculation and plot.
 - Support **multi-task** training and testing.
 - Support Test-time Augmentation.
-- Upgrade API to get pre-defined models of MMClassification.
+- Upgrade API to get pre-defined models of MMPreTrain.
 - Refactor BEiT backbone and support v1/v2 inference.

 This release introduced a brand new and flexible training & test engine, but it's still in progress.
 Welcome